takai/naduke/README.md

 - Fails if the destination already exists.
 - Dry-run prints suggestions only; due to LLM variability, a later non-dry run might produce a different name.
 - Validates model output against naming rules (single token, lowercase a-z0-9_, max 30 chars, no extension).
+- Applies an optional prefix as provided, then appends the model output.

 Parameter notes (you do not usually need to change these):
 - `temperature`: Controls randomness/creativity.
 Higher = more varied suggestions; lower = safer/more deterministic.